jmsmoorehead/music/Overtone-in-Emacs.md

-For the best live coding experience in emacs, you'll want to install...
+For the best live coding experience in emacs, you'll want to install:

 * Leiningen 2
 * Emacs Live